Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 3. Funding and Financing of Terminal Development

 Terminal capacity investments are very costly given their capital-intensive nature.
-Because of the costs involved, port managers and terminal operators typically are inclined to first stretch existing capacity via measures leading to better terminal planning and more optimized port operations.
-It is easier to provide superstructures such as better equipment improving the stacking density than expand the terminal footprint.
-Only when capacity stretching has been exhausted that additional capacity should be made available.
+Because of the costs involved, port managers and terminal operators are typically inclined to first stretch existing capacity via measures leading to better terminal planning and more optimized port operations.
+It is easier to provide superstructures such as better equipment for improving the stacking density than expand the terminal footprint.
+It is only when capacity stretching has been exhausted that additional capacity should be made available.
 Such projects require large sums of capital from various public and private sources through funding and financing mechanisms.

 Funding entails the provision of money at no interest for developing the port project (e.g. state grants, internal reserves).
 The capital is not necessarily expected to be recovered.

 Financing implies that the money lent is regarded as an investment and comes at an interest rate (e.g. commercial and investment banks, bond financing) or required rate of return for the investor.
 The capital is expected to be recovered.

 In practice, matching demand and supply is not an easy task given the long lead time to plan, construct, and start up new port and terminal infrastructure.
 Finding a suitable timing to initiate the planning and implementation phases of new port infrastructure is, therefore, a challenge prone to risks.
 There is always the imminent risk of creating overcapacity in cases where a port extension project does not induce growth in port demand.
 The timing of capacity expansion and a good assessment of future demand is crucial to position the port for sustained growth and secure suitable funding sources for capacity extensions.